amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

  * [SU only Mualem] `"Relative Permeability`" [string] (either (0) `"Burdine`", or (2) `"Mualem`") to determine n from Eq 3.10.

+ * [U] `"krel smoothing interval`" [double] If this parameter is positive, a cubic hermite interpolant in used in place of the van Genuchten relative permeability function when the capillary pressure is in the interval [0.0, krel smoothing interval].
+The default for this parameter is 0.0, such that there is no relative premeability smoothing.

 Example:

 .. code-block:: xml